 by putting a workload of N reconstruction processes on the Exemplar, for

 N in the range 15 - 210.
-The processes were reading independent data sets located in
+The processes were reading independent data sets located in database files on

 two node /tmp filesystems.
 The two node filesystems had a maximum combined